 Purposefully designed to meet the demands on the modern work space and set amongst enviable riverside walks, with break-out facilities including games area and garden BBQ.
 All within easy walking distance of Staines town centre.

-3 Lotus Park has been comprehensively refurbished and provides a total of 68,448 sq ft of Grade A office space.
-There is a total of 23,322 sq ft remaining split over ground and 1st floors, a suite overlooking the River Thames.
+3 Lotus Park has been comprehensively refurbished and provides a total of 68,448 sq ft of Grade A office space, which is now fully let.

 The building incorporates the latest energy efficient design and technology to minimise running costs, together with large, regular shaped floor plates to maximise occupational flexibility.